Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 ![](docs/github_new_repository.png)

-In the presented form, think of a nice name for your repository, add a brief description, and make sure no README and LICENSE are added.
-This will create an empty repository in Github.
+In the presented form, think of a nice name for your repository, add a brief description, and make sure no README, .gitignore and LICENSE are added.
+This will create an empty repository in Github, which makes our lives significantly easier.
 Github will present us some commands to follow depending on our situation.
 Our case fits *"…or push an existing repository from the command line"*.
 Therefore run the following lines of code:

 ```powershell
 git remote add origin https://github.com/<your_profile_name>/<your_repo_name_on_github>.git